 Advances in digital content, technology, and institutional practices have been a catalyst for online course enrollment.
 Email, instant messaging, message forums, and the expanded use of web-based video provide e-learners with access to a growing number of computer- and device-based educational tools.

-To meet the demand for distance education, colleges and universities are refining their mobile and project-based learning methodologies.
+To meet the demand for online education, colleges and universities are refining their mobile and project-based learning methodologies.
 They are always looking for more effective ways to design relevant, engaging online lessons.
 Some institutions are incorporating live and interactive online courses in addition to allowing off-campus students to audit massive open online courses (MOOCs) at no cost.

 Expanding Online Education